 Students are always seeking ways to add meaningful engagement to their time abroad.
 Recent UNL Faculty-Led programs to Guatemala, Costa Rica, Ecuador, and India have incorporated service learning into the curriculum.
 Many study abroad organizations offer individual and group service learning opportunities.
 Popular projects include public health programs for pre-med students, working with children in schools or orphanages, environmental conservation and agricultural projects, building houses or community structures, and more.

 Consider whether you would like service to play a central role in your experience, or whether you'd like it to be one part of the larger picture.
 In addition to Education Abroad, consider meeting with UNL Civic Engagement to better understand how to identify a high-quality service learning opportunity.
 If you pursue a for-credit service learning or volunteer experience not found in the MyWorld directory, you must complete the Unlisted For-Credit Service/Volunteer application.

 Research & Field Work

 Ask your faculty members and advisors about upcoming research or field work opportunities abroad.
 Consider designing your UCARE project to incorporate international research.
-Attend an archeological field school in Turkey or design a wildlife conservation research project in Botswana or a food security study in Ethiopia with a UNL professor.
+Design a wildlife conservation research project in Botswana or a food security study in Ethiopia with a UNL professor.
 Finding a research opportunity abroad can be challenging and competitive, but the academic and professional benefits will be well worth your time and effort.
 If you pursue a for-credit research experience not found in the MyWorld directory, you must complete the Unlisted For-Credit Research application.